Alexandra Trusova: Personal life

-Sasha Trusova was born on 23 June 2004 in Ryazan.
+Alexandra Trusova was born on 23 June 2004 in Ryazan, to parents Vyacheslav and Svetlana into a sports family.
 She has two younger brothers, Egor and Ivan.
-A passionate dog lover, Trusova owns seven dogs: a chihuahua named Tina, who often accompanied her to competitions; a husky named Jack; a miniature royal poodle named Lana, which she received at the Rostelecom Cup in recognition of her victory at the 2019 World Junior Figure Skating Championships and for landing her first triple Axel in practice; a basenji named Alita; a second miniature poodle named Cruella (nicknamed Ella); a Bichon Frisé named Selma; and most recently, a toy poodle named Smoke.
+A passionate dog lover, Trusova owns seven dogs: a chihuahua named Tina, who often accompanied her to competitions; a husky named Jack; a miniature royal poodle named Lana, which she received at the Rostelecom Cup in recognition of her victory at the 2019 World Junior Figure Skating Championships and for landing her first triple Axel in practice; a basenji named Alita; a second miniature poodle named Cruella (nicknamed Ella); a Bichon Frisé named Selma; a toy poodle named Smoke.
 Both Ella and Selma were gifts from fans in China.
+In August 2026, while participating in an ice show in China, Trusova and her husband adopted a dog named Tao-Tao from a local shelter.

 A short biography detailing her career throughout her teenage years was published in Russian under the title Alexandra Trusova.
 The Girl Who Fights Gravity: And Changes the World of Women’s Figure Skating, with an English translation released in March 2021.

-Trusova was in a relationship with Mark Kondratiuk, the 2022 Beijing Olympic team event bronze medalist, from May 2022 until the summer of 2023.
+Trusova was in a relationship with Mark Kondratiuk, the 2022 Beijing Olympic Team Event bronze medalist, from May 2022 until the summer of 2023.
 In late 2023, she began a relationship with fellow Russian figure skater Makar Ignatov.
-On June 17, 2024, Trusova and Ignatov announced their engagement, and they were married on August 17, 2024, after which Trusova adopted the surname Ignatova.
+On 17 June 2024, Trusova and Ignatov announced their engagement, and they were married on 17 August 2024, after which Trusova adopted the surname Ignatova.

-On March 22, 2025, the couple publicly announced via Instagram that they were expecting their first child.
-On August 6, 2025, the couple welcomed their first child, a son named Mikhail.
-Trusova started recovery shortly after giving birth, and is already regaining her jumps, currently working on triple jumps in combinations.
+On 22 March 2025, the couple publicly announced via Instagram that they were expecting their first child.
+On 6 August 2025, the couple welcomed their first child, a son, later revealing his name as Mikhail.
+Trusova started recovery shortly after giving birth and began regaining her jumps, working on triple and quadruple jumps in combinations.

+In July 2026, Trusova graduated from the Faculty of Journalism at Moscow State University.